KE’YA Tax Clinic

 • For DIY filers, you will need to have your tax return from last year available, either printed or on your phone

-Is the DIY Tax Clinic For You?
+DIY Tax Clinic

 *

-Is the DIY Tax Clinic For You? *
+DIY Tax Clinic *

 Need help filing your taxes but want to do it yourself?
 Our DIY KE’YA Tax Clinic is now open at MAIC for community members who prefer a self guided option.